JackBilbo/lxn/README.md

 Data field Configurations are persistent between simulator sessions.
 Click „reset all“ in the configuration popup to reset all data fields to default.
 Discus and DG808 use the same variables for storage, so the panel layout and preferences will be the same.
 If you really want different setups for both aircraft, give me as call.

-The task management system is a clone of Ian „B21“ Lewis’ Soaring Engine in the AS33.
+The task management system is a clone of Ian „B21“ Lewis’ Soaring Engine from the AS33.
 Some features like calculating glide ratios could not be recreated, as they are dependent of other instruments in the AS33.
 Others are still on the to do list.

-The wind indicator in the center of the map is loosely based on the LX-„Hawk“ system displaying current (blue) and average (grey) wind-arrows and a green/red column indicator for the vertical wind component.
+The wind indicator in the center of the map is loosely based on the real world LX-„Hawk“ system displaying current (blue) and average (grey) wind-arrows and a green/red column indicator for the vertical wind component.

 Known Limitations: